kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

    Since RWOP volume can be used only in a single Pod, no application should break.
    (Nobody complained so far).
     * At this point, kubelet starts reporting `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
-3. Cluster admin updates to 1.N, where `SELinuxChangePolicy` is enabled by default.
+3. Cluster admin updates to 1.N, where `SELinuxChangePolicy` is enabled by default and enables the new SELinuxController in kube-controller-manager.
   Kubelet mount behavior stays the same as it is in the previous step.
   Cluster admin can check the cluster metrics and they can proactively opt out from mounting all volumes with SELinux by setting `SELinuxChangePolicy: Recursive` in all Pods that need to mix privileged and unprivileged Pods.
   The field accepts only value `Recursive` at this stage!
-  The field value has no effect on volume mounting or relabeling, however, it is reflected in `volume_manager_selinux_volume_context_mismatch_warnings_total` metric.
+  The field value has no effect on volume mounting or relabeling, however, it is reflected in `volume_manager_selinux_volume_context_mismatch_warnings_total`, `selinux_controller_selinux_label_mismatch`, and `selinux_controller_selinux_label_mismatch` metrics.
   The cluster admin can see that nr. of problematic Pods decreases.
-  Similarly, metrics in kube-state-metrics proposed below must reflect this field.
     * A kubernetes distribution may choose to block upgrade to 1.M (that has `SELinuxMount` enabled), until the cluster admin fixes all problematic Pods.
 4. Cluster admin updates to 1.M, where `SELinuxMount` is enabled by default.
   `SELinuxChangePolicy` field now accepts `MountOption` value and kubelet uses the field when mounting all volumes.